Ericsson suspends business in Russia, puts staff on paid leave - NewsBreak

 ($1 = 9.4568 Swedish crowns)

-(This story corrects name of analyst's company in paragraph seven to PP Foresight, not PP Insights.)
+(This version of the story corrects name of analyst’s company in paragraph seven to PP Foresight, not PP Insights)

-Reporting by Anna Ringstrom and Supantha Mukherjee Editing by Simon Johnson and David Goodman

 Comments / 0